 Danville School District #118 has implemented a standard code of dress.
-Student and school dress code policies can be found in the Board Policy.
+Student and school dress code policies can be found in the Appendix of this handbook.
 Please refer to the Board Policy, which can be found on the district's website, when referring to student and school dress.